derdalab/lila/README.md

 ### pymol_scripts

-The folder contains pymol scripts used to generate models from Extended Data figure 1.
+The folder contains pymol scripts used to generate models from Figure 2.